jsiegmund/BotAsWebProject/README.md

 # FunctionsAsWebProject
-Example of a Web App project for Azure Functions
+Example of a Bot Service instance in a web app project for Azure Functions use

 ## Prerequisites